tanveerisonline/microverse-todo-list-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [AWESOME BOOK LIST] <a name="about-project"></a>
+# 📖 [TODO LIST] <a name="about-project"></a>

-> This project is a website where we can add books it is developed using Html5 Css3 and ES-6.
+> This project is a website where we can add our list of activities that we have to do.
+> This project is developed by using Html5 Css3 and ES-6.
+> Here in this project you can add new tasks.
+> Here in this project your can remove completed tasks
-> This project has add and remove book functionality.
+> This project has add and remove functionality.
 > This project stores data in local storage.

 ## 🛠 Built With <a name="built-with"></a>